danielmcheng1/drone/writeup.md

 * Date folder --> Section within a webpage
 * Time folder --> Images in a slideshow within the same section

-Because of this hierarchy, it was simple to iterate within a Flask template and generate this front-end functionality for users:
+Because of this hierarchy, it was simple to iterate within a Flask template and generate the following front-end functionality for users:
 1. Toggle between photos for each mission
 2. Scroll down a mission page and view pictures grouped by day
 3. Browse within a day and view pictures sorted by timestamp